airtai/fastagency/docs/docs/en/tutorials/whatsapp/index.md

-# Web Scraping and Infobip WhatsApp API Integration
+# WhatsApp API Integration and Web Scraping

 In this tutorial, we will explore how to leverage the **FastAgency** framework to create a dynamic and interactive chatbot that integrates two powerful agents:

-1. [**`WebSurferAgent`**](../../api/fastagency/runtimes/autogen/agents/websurfer_agent/WebSurferAgent.md): A web-scraping agent capable of retrieving relevant content from webpages (learn more [here](../../user-guide/runtimes/autogen/websurfer.md)).
+1. [**`WebSurferAgent`**](../../api/fastagency/runtimes/autogen/agents/websurfer/WebSurferAgent.md): A web-scraping agent capable of retrieving relevant content from webpages (learn more [here](../../user-guide/runtimes/autogen/websurfer.md)).

 2. **WhatsApp agent** – An agent that interacts with the [Infobip WhatsApp API](https://www.infobip.com/docs/api/channels/whatsapp){target="_blank"} to send WhatsApp messages based on the user’s request.
 It will be created using the standard [**`ConversableAgent`**](https://microsoft.github.io/autogen/0.2/docs/reference/agentchat/conversable_agent/){target="_blank"} from [AutoGen](https://microsoft.github.io/autogen){target="_blank"} and the [**`OpenAPI`**](../../api/fastagency/api/openapi/OpenAPI.md) object instantiated with an OpenAPI [specification](https://raw.githubusercontent.com/airtai/fastagency/refs/heads/main/examples/openapi/whatsapp_openapi.json){target="_blank"} of Infobip's [REST API](https://www.infobip.com/docs/api/channels/whatsapp){target="_blank"}.